crosstheages/public-data/patch-notes.md

   - SA Mirror Power now correctly displays its VFX when played.
   - SA Power Stacking icon has been changed.
 - Cards
-  - Display of cards on Craft / Collection / Decks has been adjusted to show intended cards depending on the context.
+  - Display of cards on Crafting / Collection / Decks has been adjusted to show intended cards depending on the context.
   - Deck power computation is now working again as intended.
 - Missions
   - Fields missions are now correctly computing the advancement.